cho-regin/yabe/Docs/README.txt

 		  and select "WhoIs".

 	2.2 BACNET/IPv6 over UDP
-		- Experimental NOT TESTED with third party device or software, and unfortunately Wireshark don't help also.
+		- Experimental NOT TESTED with third party device or software.
 		- Start Yabe.
 		- In the Options/settings menu set IPv6_support to true
 		- Do the same as explain in 2.1, but the Local endpoint combo box shows now